Perfect Swiss Meringue Buttercream: Your Complete Guide

 - ⅛ teaspoon fine salt

-For larger quantities or to pair with a cake recipe, go to my Cakeculator and choose “Vanilla Swiss Meringue Buttercream."
+For larger quantities or to accompany a cake recipe, go to my Cakeculator and select “Vanilla Swiss Meringue Buttercream.”

-Add the powdered sugar, vanilla extract, and a small pinch of salt to the butter and whisk again on medium high speed for another 1-2 minutes.
+Add powdered sugar*** (see my notes below to assess how much to add), vanilla extract, and a pinch of salt, then whisk on medium-high for another 1-2 minutes.

 Recipe Card - Adriana's Notes

 *If you’re using fresh eggs, one large US egg contains around 28-33 g of egg whites.
-For example, a 3 cup quantity of frosting requires 121 grams of egg whites, so you’ll need about 4 eggs.
-Also, you may use pasteurized egg whites, which can be found in most grocery stores in cartons next to the fresh eggs.
-Please see the sections above for further explanation.
+For example, you'll need about four eggs for a 3-cup batch of frosting.
+Also, you may use pasteurized egg whites sold in cartons.
+Refer to the introduction above to learn the difference between these egg products.